 We believe that implementing this advice will provide you with a better opportunity to meet your investment objectives as we have previously discussed, namely:

-You have a long term investment horizon which is important as markets can tend to be relatively volatile in the short to medium term.
+You have a long-term investment horizon which is important as markets can tend to be relatively volatile in the short to medium term.

-You understand that that higher returns are often only achieved through the acceptance of higher inherent risk.
+You understand that higher returns are often only achieved through the acceptance of higher inherent risk.

 You are seeking regular and tax effective income distributions from your investments which is met by the expectation of the receipt of franked dividends.